-Long after students have forgotten a trig function or the components of the cell or the proper footnote format, they will have the problem-solving skills and the character to be positive and productive members of their communities.
+The Governor's Academy offers a rigorous prep school curriculum that fosters creativity, critical thinking, personal growth, and more.
+We believe that the Seven Essential Skills are crucial to success in life.
+That’s why they form the foundation for all of our co-curricular work, in the classroom, in the afternoon program, and in the dorm.
+Long after students have forgotten a trig function or the components of the cell or the proper footnote format, they will have the problem-solving skills and the character to be positive and productive members of their communities beyond our Byfield campus.

 Graduation requirements include academic coursework balanced with an Afternoon Program devoted to the arts, athletics, and community service.